 The renovated interior gained a new instrument panel molded in a richer, softer plastic.
 The twin-cowl design stayed put, but was upgraded with more metallic trim, an optional eight-inch navigation screen and Microsoft’s Sync interface.
 Visibility was decent and backseat space was passable for a sport coupe.
 Unfortunately, the lack of a telescoping steering wheel resulted in a compromised driving position for some pilots.

-Powertrains and features
+Ford Mustang Powertrains and Features

 The coupe and convertible body styles were retained, powered by a base V-6 or optional V-8 engine.
 The six was the Ranger pickup’s ancient iron-block SOHC 4.0-L, good for 210 hp and 240 lb-ft of torque, tied to a standard Tremec five-speed manual gearbox or optional five-speed automatic.